agsb/6502.MINT/arch/6502/Stacks.md

 The 6502 have two peculiar pages, the zero page and stack page, both unique and with 256 bytes.
 All sub-routines calls (JSR) and returns (RTS) uses the stack page for 16-bit pointers, also the indirect indexed and indexed indirect modes uses page zero.
 Those are valuable resources.

+An good revew of 6502 addressing modes at [emulators](http://www.emulator101.com/6502-addressing-modes.html).

 In 6502 code, to pass a byte between memory, always need use LDA and STA, there are exotic alternatives, but all uses the accumulator.

 Almost 6502 typical stack implementations does as standart: